mautic/documentation/plugins/integration_test.md

 ![Push to Hubspot CRM form action](/plugins/media/plugins-push-to-hubspot-crm-form-action.png "Push to Hubspot CRM form action")

 After you have your form with some fields (for example an email and a first name field) and the Push to an integration (e.g. Hubspot CRM) action, go to the form public URL at http://[yourmautic]/form/[formID], fill in some sample lead information and submit it.
 Then check the integration if the new lead has been created.

+## Troubleshooting

+If the first name value hasn't been transferred, make sure you mapped the form field value to the lead field value in the form field configuration.